 Here are some points to consider when shopping for an Android phone:

 Not All the Same

-Unlike Apple, who manufactures both the hardware and software for its devices, Android devices only have the operating system in common.
-Well known Android phone manufacturers include Samsung, Ericsson, Motorola and Huawei.
+Unlike Apple, which manufactures both the hardware and software for its devices, Android devices only have the operating system in common.
+Well-known Android phone manufacturers include Samsung, Ericsson, Motorola, and Huawei.

 What’s Your Flavor?

-Versions of Android are often referred to be their code name, usually named after a type of dessert.
+Flavors of Android are often referred to by their code name, usually named after a type of dessert.
 The latest version of Android is Android 4.2, codenamed Jelly Bean.